 About Bjorn Lomborg

-He is an adjunct professor at University of Western Australia and visiting professor at Copenhagen Business School and regularly works with many of the world’s top economists, including 7 Nobel Laureates.
+He is a visiting professor at Copenhagen Business School and regularly works with many of the world’s top economists, including 7 Nobel Laureates.
 His think tank, the Copenhagen Consensus Center, was ranked by the University of Pennsylvania as one of the world’s "Top 20 Adcocacy Campaigns".

 Lomborg is a frequent commentator in print and broadcast media, for outlets including the New York Times, Wall Street Journal, The Guardian, CNN, FOX, and the BBC.
 His monthly column is published in 19 languages, in 30+ newspapers with more than 30 million readers globally.